hrefjeff/sfv/_daily_log/general.md

 1. Anti-airs
     1. Old Zeku
         1. HK DP with OZ feels lethargic.
-Pomodoro DP drills
+Pomodoro DP drills (ESPECIALLY POST-GRAB!
+Should be buffered _ALWAYS_)
         1. crHP more!
 That's a legit anti-air in zone 2 almost at 3
         1. air-to-air
     1. Young Zeku
-        1. stMK
+        1. stMK (ESPECIALLY POST-GRAB!
+Should be buffered _ALWAYS_)
         1. light shoulder
         1. air-to-air
             1. mp (causes juggle)